Uganda – It has always been the Pearl of Africa.

 The Pearl of Africa is used today to promote Tourism and Commerce, which might be a term’s redemption.
 However, when Winston Churchill traveled here in 1907, they described Uganda’s wealth and riches as exploitation.

-Today, Uganda, the Pearl of Africa, is used as a Tourist Slogan that shows why Uganda is a unique African Safari Destination different from any other.
+Today, Uganda, the Pearl of Africa, is a tourist slogan that promotes Uganda as a unique African safari destination.

 Winston Churchill saw Africa and Uganda through the lenses of his time.
 The Western World saw Africans as lesser than whites.
-The theory of Charles Darwin had become widespread, which taught white races, Europeans, to be more evolutionary and advanced than Africans.
-It was a time when Black Africans were famous such as the Bronx Zoo (the New York Times was all for it) in the US and other countries displays of Africans like animals.
-Thank goodness the times have and are changing.
+The theory of Charles Darwin had become widely taught by white races, Europeans, to be more evolutionary and advanced than Africans.
+It was a time when Black Africans were famous, such as the Bronx Zoo (the New York Times was all for it) in the US, and there were displays of Africans like animals in other countries.
+Thank goodness the times have changed and are changing.

 Today, most Ugandans do not associate “the Pearl of Africa” with the British Colonial Era but as the slogan that describes this Country’s uniqueness.
 There is a sense of pride in living in the Pearl of Africa.